|Lonnie Mack with Vee #007|

 The second thing that happened was a name was born.
 The guitar vibrato was known as the vibrato or the tremolo bar.
 But after Lonnie released Wham it became The Whammy Bar.

-The body on this model was mahogany, the pickguard was of a different shape and the tone and volume knobs were not placed in a row as on the original.
-Gone also was the distinctive gold plated V plate behind the bridge wear the string fed through to the guitars back.
 It was replaced by a slightly different bridge and a Gibson Maestro vibrola with a short bar.
 Gone were the gold plated bridge and tuners.
 These were replaced with polished nickel Klusons.